 I have a special interest in working with addiction, particularly with gay men who engage in Chemsex and related issues, as well as, with men who are survivors of childhood sexual abuse or adult rape, leading to shame and loss of identity.

-I also have experience in working with men who suffer with pornography addiction and sexual compulsivity.
+I also have experience in working with men who suffer with sex addiction and pornography related compulsivity.

 I integrate experiential aspects of Mindfulness, Meditation and Focusing into my work, particularly where anxiety is an issue.